-Nestled in the foothills of the Sangre de Cristo, Jemez, Sandia, Ortiz, and Manzano.
-The skies are incredibly blue and clear and landscapes are breath taking.
-Santa Fe’s climate is temperate and the humidity is low.
-There are four distinct seasons with gorgeous colorful springs and falls.
-Summer evenings may be cool and winter may bring occasional snowfall, but there is so much sunshine it rarely stays long on the ground.
-People come to Santa Fe from around the globe to enjoy our unique setting, cultures, and attractions.
+Nestled in the foothills of the Sangre de Cristo Mountains at 7,000 feet, it is the highest capital in the U.S. The skies are incredibly blue and clear, the air crisp and pure, and the landscapes are breathtaking.
+The high desert location keeps Santa Fe’s climate temperate and the humidity low.
+We enjoy four distinct seasons with gorgeous and colorful springs and falls.
+Summer evenings can be cool and winter brings occasional snowfall, but there is so much sunshine (320 days per year on average) that it rarely stays long on the ground.
+People come to Santa Fe from around the globe to enjoy our unique setting, cultural diversity, and many other attractions.

 With a population of approximately 70,000 (primarily Hispanic, Anglo and Native American people), Santa Fe, is New Mexico’s fourth largest city.
 Its unique offerings of art, culture and ancient traditions make it a world-class tourist destination, drawing more than 1 million visitors each year.
 In 2005, Santa Fe became the first U.S. city to be chosen by UNESCO as a Creative City, now one of 180 cities in the world to hold this designation.